BodiAugustus/ashley_defi/README.md

 #135.
 Updated purchase buttons to be disabled after purchase.
 Reworked the Footer in the CourseCard component in marketplace/index.
 Added isConnecting to useAccount, passed into marketplace/index.
 Used inside Buttons to add loading state during metamask loading.

 #136.
 Created lookup table in ownedCourses.
 Used to show owned buttons when purchased by refactoring the conditional in marketplace index under CourseCard.

+#137.
+Added UI message depending on activate state of purchased course by adding to conditional in CourseCard inside of marketplace/index.
+Added size classes in Message component.